mkonikov/WordCube/docs/README.md

 ## Technologies

-The project will be implemented using HTML, CSS, JavaScript and jQuery, with webpack to bundle the JS files.
+The project will be implemented using HTML, CSS, and vanilla JavaScript, with webpack to bundle the JS files.

 ## Implementation Timeline